 The main play areas have been structured to reflect the features of the River floodplain they sit within.
 Four zones including; River beach, Creek, Flood plain and Tributary mimic the character of these landscape features within the waterplay park.

 River Beach zone

 - All ages play area (1+)

 - Wet 'mud' play with sand

 - All seasons play

-- All abilities access from hardstand

-Creek zone
+- Creek zone

-- All ages play area

-- Easy mushroom pump (3+)

-- All seasons play opportunities
+- Easy mushroom pump (3+) - All seasons play opportunities